Chapter Five

 “Yep.
 Wife’s Saudi.”
 Jim returned to the topic of Vietnam.
 “I was a liaison.
 I hired killers.
 Professionals.
 You heard of Fred Hampton?
 Killed by the Chicago police?
 Yeah right.
 The guy who killed him worked for me in Vietnam.
 Not your everyday cop.
 Works on commission” he laughed.

-I had now been enrolled at SF State for eleven years all totaled.
-I’d changed my major from philosophy to biology to film and now to ceramic arts and had accumulated more than twice the number of units required for graduation.
+Harry had now been enrolled at SF State for eleven years all totaled.
+He’d changed his major from philosophy to biology to film and now to ceramic arts and had accumulated more than twice the number of units required for graduation.
 The inevitable letter ultimately arrived.
-Pick a major, any major and be gone.
+Pick a major and be graduate.

-My skills at throwing pots were limited but my background in chemistry came in handy in glaze calculation, which is easily half the challenge in ceramic pottery.
-David Kuraoka and other faculty were suggesting that I enter the graduate program.
+His skills at throwing pots were limited but his background in chemistry came in handy in glaze calculation, which is easily half the challenge in ceramic pottery.
+David Kuraoka and other faculty were suggesting that he enter the graduate program.

-My friendship with Mr. Lo continued to grow.
-I could see myself teaching college and investing in real estate.
-Maybe Lin Lau would forgive my choice of roommates and become a partner in business.
-Opportunity abounded and I couldn’t see it.
-I was going from one thing to another and couldn’t keep my mind on anything.
+His friendship with Mr. Lo continued to grow.
+He could see himself teaching college and investing in real estate.
+Maybe Lin Lau would forgive his choice of roommates and become a partner in business.
+Opportunity abounded and he couldn’t see it.
+He was going from one thing to another and couldn’t keep his mind on anything.

-Marilyn and I had a lot of fun and might have someday moved in together but that was seeming less likely by the day.
-We were heading in different directions.
-I adored Marilyn.
+Marilyn and Harry might have someday moved in together but that was seeming less likely by the day.
+They were heading in different directions.
+He adored Marilyn.
 Saying goodby forever would be too painful.
-We might continue to date from a distance and say good bye for now.
+They might continue to date from a distance and just say good bye for now.

 Leave a comment